biometry/APES/help/readme.md

 Help for contributors
 ===

+We need your help to fill the stats help with content and remove problems.
+Below we explain how you can contribute

 ##How to report a problem

-Log in to GitHub and report the issue at https://github.com/florianhartig/APES/issues
+If you see a problem or if you have a suggestion, log in to GitHub and report the issue at https://github.com/florianhartig/APES/issues

 ##How to contribute content